When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 2. Epoxy Paint

-Epoxy coatings demand the most labor in terms of surface preparation.
+Epoxy coatings are tougher than standard latex paint.
+They contain acrylic resin and epoxy polymers to create a harder shell.
+However, they demand the most labor in terms of surface preparation.
 Generally speaking, etching the concrete is required to create the right surface profile for the epoxy to form a mechanical bond.

 Did You Know

-There are multiple options when it comes to DIY epoxy kits, which make the task a little easier.
-They typically come with primers and sealers as well.
+There are multiple options when it comes to DIY epoxy kits.
+These kits make the task easier and typically come with primers, decorative flakes, and sealers.

 A two-car garage floor epoxy coating can leave you spending between $1,320 and $3,080, with the average homeowner spending around $1,711 when professionally applied.
-The cost of coating an existing concrete floor ranges from $3 and $7 per square foot, including labor and supplies.
+However, a DIY kit costs a fraction of that, usually ranging between $3 and $7 per square foot for materials.

 Pros

-• Extra durable with a second coat applied.
+• Extra durable when a second coat is applied.

 Cons